 The pricing is comparable to those of other tool manufacturers like Skil, Porter-Cable, and Ryobi, making it apparent that the range is meant for DIYers on a budget.

 The areas in which you are most likely to be torn between Craftsman and Husky are in the categories of basic hand tools and automotive equipment.

 Neither of these companies makes the best power tools.
-Still, we cannot deny that Craftsman enjoys a stellar reputation for manufacturing reliable power tools.
+Still, Craftsman enjoys a stellar reputation for manufacturing reliable power tools.